This unit cannot be studied co-currently with KRA001 Foundation Chemistry. These units are mutually exclusive.

 |Band||CSP Student Contribution||Full Fee Paying (domestic)||Field of Education|

 Fees for next year will be published in October.
 The fees above only apply for the year shown.

 Please note: international students should refer to this page to get an indicative course cost.

-1 hr lecture, 1 hr tutorial and either 2 hrs practical weekly (9 wks) (1st semester) or 3 workshop days during semester (available 1st and 2nd semester).
+2 hr tutorial workshop and either 2.5 hrs practical fortnightly (6 wks) or 2-3 workshop days during semester

 |Timetable||View the lecture timetable | View the full unit timetable|